Budgeting 101: 4 Simple Money Management Tips

 1. Create A Realistic Budget

 The first thing you’ll need to do when it comes to proper money management is to create a realistic budget.
-Creating a budget is important because it will keep you organized and accountable for how you spend your money, so it is important that your budget is something you can stick with.
+Creating a budget is important because it keeps you organized and accountable for how you spend your money, so your budget needs to be something you can stick with.
 This means you need to know what your expenses are and how much money you have coming in on a regular basis.
-From there, you will be able to create categories so you can split up your money appropriately.
+From there, you can create categories so you can split up your money appropriately.

-And with so many apps out there for you, there’s no reason you’d have to make your budget on your own.
+And with so many apps out there, there’s no reason you have to make your budget on your own.
 Budgets are about using and organizing information, and that’s something an app can help you do quickly and easily.
-Plus there are a bunch of budgeting apps you can choose from that can help you out.
-You can use an app like Goodbudget to help you use the envelope system, PocketGuard to track your spending, or Honeydue if you are new to budgeting with your live-in significant other.
+Plus, there are plenty of budgeting apps you can choose from that can help you out.

 Tip: If you're trying to avoid high-interest debt, a Texas title loan might help you cover urgent costs without relying on credit cards.